diegopalencia-research/ad-quality-evaluation-framework/PAPER.md

 | Transactional | 10 | 33% | 55% | "hire online fitness coach" |
 | Navigational | 3 | 10% | 5% | "[Brand] fitness coaching" |

 **Key Insight:** The steepest decline in search volume occurs between Commercial Investigation and Transactional stages.
-The highest-value inflection point is where volume drops most sharply—not where it peaks.
+The highest value inflection point is where volume drops most sharply not where it peaks.

 ---